DesireWithin/checkmk_report/README.md

 This repo only contains 2 scripts as following:
-> 1. Bulk edits management address of host.
+> 1. Bulk edits management address of host.(only run it on your computer)
 > 2. Store Hosts Info to mysql